toritsejuFO/final-year-project-backend-api/README.md

 ## Initial DB setup
 Create a database that matches the one in your .env file.
-Run the commands below that in order to populate DB
+Run the commands below that in order to create and populate DB
+* `flask db init`
+* `flask db upgrade`
 * `flask semester`
 * `flask level`
 * `flask schools`